RichardDENewcombe/Eisenhower-Grid/README.md

 # [Eisenhower Grid](https://eisenhower-grid.vercel.app/)

-I started using an eisenhower grid to re-organise my to do list at work late 2021.
+I started using an Eisenhower grid to re-organise my to do list at work late 2021.

 After realising the increased productivity gains more organising a to do list in a logical manner I decided that it would be a useful and fun project for myself.